acid2728k/Smart-Park-View/README.md

 # Smart Park View

-A minimalist web application for tracking occupied and free parking spots using top-view video surveillance.
+A minimalist web application for tracking occupied and free parking spots using top-view video surveillance

 ## Features